FEUP-LDTS-2023/project-l02gr02/docs/README.md

 > This section should describe 3 to 5 different code smells that you have identified in your current implementation.

-### TESTING XXXXXXXXXXX
+### TESTING

-- Screenshot of coverage report.
-- Link to mutation testing report.
+The testing strategy for "BomberMania" primarily relied on unit testing, leveraging JUnit and Jqwik to validate individual components.
+The approach emphasized Property Based Testing, systematically validating functions across diverse inputs.
+Additionally, Mocks were strategically used in draw methods to confirm executions.
+This focused strategy aimed to deliver a robust test suite, showcasing the team's commitment to thorough validation and ensuring the resilience of the codebase.

 ### SELF-EVALUATION

-- Luís Arruda: 1/3
 - Afonso Machado: 1/3
 - Guilherme Coelho: 1/3
+- Luís Arruda: 1/3